 1. You Will Enjoy Better Riding Comfort

-When I talked with friends who cycle and asked them why they don’t want to ride indoors, they mostly mention two main reasons:
+When I talked with friends who cycle and asked them why they don’t want to ride indoors, they mostly mentioned two main reasons:

 - It’s boring.